In this article it will outline:

-PROFILE - The profile tab within the personnel record captures essential flight crew information for thorough record keeping and APIS submissions.
-Requirements for APIS filing are full name, DOB, Address, City of Birth, State of Birth, Country of Birth, Nationality, Residency and Citizenship.
+Requirements for APIS filing are full name, DOB, Address, City of Birth, State of Birth, Country of Birth, Nationality, Residency, and Citizenship.

-EMPLOYMENT - Capture whether a crew member is Full-Time/Part-Time, Hire Date, Termination Date and more.
-The Domestic and International Rate refer to an hourly per diem rate and reports on the Per Diem Summary report in Crew Records.
+Capture whether a crew member is Full-Time/Part-Time, Hire Date, Termination Date, and more.
+The Domestic and International Rate refers to an hourly per diem rate and reports on the Per Diem Summary report in Crew Records.

 Certificates - Document multiple certificates, selecting the license type (ex: Airline Transport Pilot, Commercial, etc.) and regulatory agency (ex: FAA, EASA) and the certificate number, issue date, and relevant license designation (ex: Single Pilot Land).
 An additional selection is provided to capture multiple validations on a certificate.

 Medicals - Capture detailed medical documents and upload an image of the document directly to the record.
 Active medicals are available for proactive management through the medical report in Crew Records > Reports > Flight Crew Activity Charts.